vittorioexp/coffevo-nestjs-project/README.md

 Future developments
 ---
-- Users can create coffees, modify/delete their own coffees
-- Admin users can modify/delete all coffees
-- Standard users can vote on all coffees
+- Only the coffees in the "public" state can be voted on.
-- Possibility to retrieve the list of coffees sorted by votes
+- Provide the ability to retrieve a list of coffees sorted by the number of votes they have received.
+- Each coffee can have an associated photo.
+- Each review can include a photo.
+- Enable the option to order a coffee for takeaway or delivery, including the order date and time as well as the delivery address.
+- Users can only vote after placing an order.
+- Implement an endpoint that returns the available prizes and another endpoint to finalize the contest, associating prizes with users.

 Contributing